Bigroads logo

 Bridal Veil Falls - 60-foot falls visible from the Spearfish Canyon Scenic Byway (US-14A) in the Black Hills National Forest

-Cascade Falls - access via SD-71 about 11 miles southwest of Hot Springs
+Cascade Falls - a small set of falls with good swimming; requires a short walk from a trailhead on SD-71 about 11 miles SW of Hot Springs

-Devil's Bathtub - access via trailhead on the Spearfish Canyon Scenic Byway (US-14A) in the Black Hills National Forest
+Devil's Bathtub - access via a 1.5 mile round-trip hike from the Spearfish Canyon Scenic Byway (US-14A) in the Black Hills National Forest

 Roughlock Falls - access via Roughlock Falls Road off the Spearfish Canyon Scenic Byway (US-14A) in the Black Hills National Forest